boeckmann/asm6502/README.md

 	msg:  .byte "Hello" ; label followed by a directive

-Variables are defined by giving the variable name followed by equal sign followed by an expression yielding a numeric value:
+Variables are defined by giving the variable name followed by equal sign followed by an expression yielding a numeric value of type byte or word:

 	CHROUT = $FFD2

 ## Directives
-Directive instruct the assembler to do certain things.
+Directives instruct the assembler to do certain things.
 They may or may not produce output data.
 Names of directives start with a dot.
 The directives currently known to the assembler are: